jsverify/jsverify/README.md

 - `json: arbitrary json`

-     JavaScript Objects: boolean, number, string, array of `json` values or object with `json` values.
+     JavaScript Objects: boolean, number, string, null, array of `json` values or object with `json` values.

 - `oneof(gs : array (arbitrary a)...) : arbitrary a`